-There is a need for authoritative information about the risks and potential impacts to water resources arising from expanding coal mining and coal seam gas (CSG) developments.
-To be able to understand the potential impacts, we need to undertake comprehensive scientific analyses in regions of prospective development—bioregional assessments.
+There was a need for authoritative information about the risks and potential impacts to water resources arising from expanding coal mining and coal seam gas (CSG) developments.
+To be able to understand the potential impacts, we needed to undertake comprehensive scientific analyses in regions of prospective development—bioregional assessments.

 Assessing regions of prospective development

-Through the Australian Government-funded Bioregional Assessment Programme, CSIRO is collaborating with the Department of the Environment, the Bureau of Meteorology and Geoscience Australia to undertake a series of bioregional assessments.
+Through the Australian Government-funded Bioregional Assessment Program, CSIRO collaborated with the Department of the Environment and Energy, the Bureau of Meteorology and Geoscience Australia to undertake a series of bioregional assessments.

-A bioregional assessment is a scientific analysis of a particular area including its ecology, hydrology, geology and hydrogeology, with explicit assessment of the potential impacts of coal seam gas and coal mining development on water resources and water-dependent assets such as wetlands and groundwater bores.
+A bioregional assessment is a scientific analysis of a particular area including its ecology, hydrology, geology and hydrogeology, with explicit assessment of the potential impacts of CSG and coal mining development on water resources and water-dependent assets such as wetlands and groundwater bores.

-The assessments will increase the science available for decision making about the potential impacts of CSG and coal mine development on water resources and water dependent assets.
+The assessments have increased the science available for decision making about the potential impacts of CSG and coal mine development on water resources and water dependent assets.

-The programme targets regions with significant coal deposits and focuses on those regions subject to significant existing or anticipated mining activity.
+The Program targeted regions with significant coal deposits and focused on those regions subject to significant existing or anticipated mining activity.

 - The Galilee, Cooper, Pedirka and Arckaringa subregions, within the Lake Eyre Basin bioregion (Queensland and South Australia)

 - The Maranoa-Balonne-Condamine, Gwydir, Namoi and Central West subregions within the Northern Inland Catchments bioregion (New South Wales and Queensland)

 - The Clarence-Moreton bioregion (New South Wales and Queensland)